 From the street to stable housing

-THE CHALLENGE: About 350 Anchorage residents experience persistent homelessness and disabling conditions such as chronic mental or physical health issues, cycling through expensive emergency response systems including jail, hospitals, the safety center, and shelters.
-Research and other communities’ experiences demonstrate that supportive housing programs like Home for Good can break this cycle.
+conditions such as chronic mental or physical health issues, cycling through expensive emergency response systems including jail, hospitals, the safety center, and shelters¹.
+Research and other communities’ experiences demonstrate that supportive housing programs like Home For Good can break this cycle.
 By combining stable housing with robust, wrap-around services tailored to each person’s individual needs, supportive housing programs can put clients on a stable, sustainable path to improving their lives.
-The need for supportive housing was recently cited as one of the highest recommended priorities in an analysis of the gaps in Anchorage’s homelessness prevention and response system.
+The need for supportive housing was cited as one of the highest recommended priorities in an analysis of the gaps in Anchorage’s homelessness prevention and response system².
 Despite the promise of these programs, Anchorage has lacked the capacity and funding to provide enough supportive housing to meet the community need.

 THE ANSWER: In October 2020, Home for Good began its first year of services following a yearlong pilot.
 The goal is to build service capacity and to develop an innovative financial model to scale up to 150 clients.
-Emergency service outcomes are measured by comparing use in the twelve months before clients’ lease in Permanent Supportive Housing, and twelve months after their lease start date.
+Emergency service outcomes are measured by comparing use in the twelve months before clients’ lease in Permanent Supportive Housing, and twelve months after their lease start date³.

 The costly and personally detrimental cycle of expensive services was significantly reduced.